Skip to main content

 • sign the /thumb URL just before returning the API response

-Why /thumb is the right endpoint here
+Why /thumb is the right endpoint here:

 Generated covers and thumbnails already exist in the media bucket.
 They do not need /img transformation at read time.